SalmanGholampour/updayTask/README.md

 This project is mobile Android Application which calls Shutterstock's Api to get images and shows in infinite list

-in case of to spend more time I would work on UI more and perform some animations
+in case of to spend more time I would work on UI more and perform some animations for example it's better to have a Dialog when the token is expired or user has not registered.
+The Dialog lead user to Login page or finish the app if user cancle it.

 the technologies have been used
 * MVVM Architecture pattern to separate layers of code.